 Sub-Saharan Africa is host to many of the countries with the highest rates of child marriage.
 For example, 15 of the 17 countries where more than 4 out of every 10 girls marry before turning 18 are in Africa.
 More than 15% of women aged 20 to 24 across Chad (30%), the Central African Republic (29%), Niger (28%), Guinea (19%), Nigeria (18%), and Mali (17%) marry before they turn 15.
 Among non-African countries, only Bangladesh (22%) has such a high rate of very early child marriage.

-Not surprisingly, most of the countries with high numbers and high rates of child marriage also struggle with very low secondary school attendance for girls, high rates of adolescent births, maternal and newborn deaths, and intimate partner violence.
-Most of the high child marriage countries in sub-Saharan Africa also struggle with very high rates of female genital cutting, considered a prerequisite for marriage, and polygyny, while dowry and patrilocality plague the high child marriage Asian countries.
+Not surprisingly, most of the countries with high numbers and high rates of child marriage also struggle with very low secondary school attendance for girls, as well as high rates of adolescent births, maternal and newborn deaths, and intimate partner violence.
+Most of the endemic child marriage countries in sub-Saharan Africa also struggle with high rates of female genital cutting – often considered a prerequisite for marriage – and polygyny, while dowry and patrilocality plague countries in Asia.
 All of these practices cause significant pain and suffering, and even death, for young girls.
-It is in these Asian and African countries that delaying family formation can contribute significantly to the achievement of national health, education and labor market goals.
+It is in these Asian and African countries that delaying family formation can contribute significantly to the achievement of national health, education, and labor market goals.

 During the past decade, the proportion of young women who were married as children fell from 1 in 4 (25%) to 1 in 5 (21%), according to UNICEF